UniMath/agda-unimath/src/trees/multivariable-polynomial-functors.lagda.md

 Given two multivariable polynomial functors `𝑃 A B : (I → Type) → (J → Type)` and `𝑃 C D : (J → Type) → (K → Type)`, then the composite functor `𝑃 C D ∘ 𝑃 A B` is again a polynomial functor.
-The resulting composite shapes and positions are computed via convolution.

 ```agda
 module _